This is Part 5 of my series of articles on anxiety.

 - Monitoring body language and trying to look relaxed

-For example, in social anxiety, monitoring body language, facial expressions, and speech often leads to the person feeling even more awkward.
+For example, in social anxiety, monitoring body language, facial expressions, and speech often leads to a person feeling even more awkward.
 In addition, so many cognitive resources are directed to self-monitoring that not much is left to be able to engage in the interaction.

 So how can you get rid of those safety and avoidance behaviours?